-It means a great deal to have the car, said Mr. Riedel, because Rick art's dad Paul Stewart started the two men in racing.
+It means a great deal to have the car, said Mr. Riedel, because Rick Stewart built the vehicle.
+Mr. Stewart's dad Paul Stewart started the two men in racing.
 Mr. Riedel said Mr. Stewart gave him his first job at Paul's Texaco in Phoenix.